 This was in 1955.
 Now in 2019, not much has changed in this regard.
 Many of the current mental health interventions have goals like “reducing anxiety” and “curing depression”.
 In fact, we are more serious about this project than ever.
 We compete with each other for how much our intervention tools reduce negative emotions: The less negative emotions, the better!

 Negative emotion as an indicator of psychological problem is not entirely unreasonable.
 People who report extremely high levels of negative emotion almost always have significant problems in interpersonal and occupational lives.
-However, at the opposite end of the spectrum we don’t find psychologically healthy people.
+However, at the opposite end of the spectrum you don’t find psychologically healthy people.
 Instead, you find people who experience shallow emotions and bring trouble to others (e.g., psychopaths).

-Reconceptualizing mental health has important implications for research as well as development of intervention tools.
-If the goal of intervention is not to reduce negative emotions but to encourage such qualities as openness, creativity, and internal locus of control, what would intervention tools look like?
+Reconceptualizing mental health has important implications for research as well as the development of intervention tools.
+If the goal of intervention is not to reduce negative emotions but to foster such qualities as openness, creativity, and internal locus of control, what would intervention tools look like?
 In video games, we have been witnessing a shift as they become more non-linear and open-ended.
-Although video games and mental health interventions are not intuitively linked, they share something important in common: They both attempt to tap into our deepest intrinsic motivation for growth and creativity.
+Although video games and mental health interventions are not intuitively linked, they have something important in common: They both attempt to tap into our deepest intrinsic motivation for growth and creativity.
 Perhaps game creators are ahead of us in this regard.
 If so, what can we learn from them?

 Let us hear what you think in the comment!
 Also, if you want to know a whole new approach to the design of digital mental health interventions, read the recently published paper by Hanneke Scholten and Isabela Granic here.
 Until next time!